 RELIGIOUS EDUCATION

-The greatest gift we can give our children and youth, is "roots and wings."
+The greatest gift we can give our children and youth is "roots and wings."
 Unitarian Universalist religious education seeks to give all of our members roots of connection and values as well as wings of responsibility and hope.
 Religious education is a lifelong process of personal growth.
 The classes and curricula are presented in the context of our religious community where children, youth, and adults are safe to explore ideas and spirituality, develop supportive friendships, and have fun.

-Religious Education classes resumed September 9, 2007.
+Religious Education classes are offered September through June.

-Sunday Morning Curricula (11:00 - 12:15) Questions?
-Contact Carrie Jankowski.
+Sunday Morning Curricula (11:00 - 12:15)

 Other Religious Exploration Opportunities